Codecademy/docs/content/general/concepts/what-is-graphql/what-is-graphql.md

 ## Who is using GraphQL?

 GraphQL is used by a wide range of businesses, from large to small.
-For more information, feel free to check out [GraphQL official website](https://graphql.org/users/).
+For more information, feel free to check out [Who's Using | GraphQL](https://graphql.org/users/).